jamesdeluk/hugo/content/posts/projects/discussanypage.md

     - Encode and decode URLs to base64
     - Removing tracking parameters from URLs
     - Scrape the tab title from the webpage
-    - Password protect the website as a whole
+    - Password protect the website as a whole (now removed)
     - Require users to log in to post comments
     - Rate limit commenting and adding pages
     - Save posts in a permanent database
     - Style the website
-- Host the website on Heroku
+- Host the website on Heroku (now moved to Render)
 - Create a bookmarklet, a Firefox extension, and a Chrome extension, to save pages to DAP
 - Solve a bunch of errors (some caused by ChatGPT, some caused by James)